pingboard/bulk-decaffeinate/README.md

 * `decaffeinatePath`: the path to the decaffeinate binary.
 * `jscodeshiftPath`: the path to the jscodeshift binary.
 * `eslintPath`: the path to the eslint binary.
+* `prettierPath`: the path to the prettier binary.